 Great, this is better than standard modal which I mentioned earlier.
 Lenzing also states that they only “procure wood and pulp from certified sustainable sources”, which is good, but it’s important to note that they only make and manufacture around 50% of their supply of cellulose fibres, the rest is outsourced and even though they state that they have “strict procurement guidelines for pulp suppliers as we do when we purchase wood for our own pulp production”, some of is it outsourced in Indonesia where we know the that Ancient & Endangered forests are at risk.

-Canopy’s Hot Button Issue Report ranks the world’s top rayon-viscose producers on their progress on eliminating endangered forests from their supply.
+Canopy’s Hot Button Issue Report ranks the world’s top rayon-viscose producers on their progress in eliminating endangered forests from their supply.

-This is a screen shot from Canopy’s websiste reagrindg Lenzing.
+This is a screenshot from Canopy’s website regarding Lenzing.

 In addition, Lenzing does not produce fabrics that are ready to wear.
 They manufacture and sell the yarn to companies that then turn it into fabrics.
 Manufacturing fabric from yarn can be a detriment to the planet, lots of harmful chemicals and water are used and mostly disregarded due to lack of government regulations in developing nations, where most clothing is manufactured.